For churches, small-groups, and individuals

 AI resource hub

-by Faraday
+by The Faraday Institute

 A launch point for exploring more